tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

 Automation of REST Endpoints
 ****************************

-In this section we'll learn how to run python code instrumented to programmatically perform the commands we ran manually via REST API Explorer:
+In this section we'll run python code instrumented to programmatically perform the commands you ran manually from previous steps using the NTNX REST API Explorer.
+You'll begin by installing *git*, configuring a dev envinment, cloning an exiting *git* repository to the dev enviornment, and execute the code downloaded from the repository.

-READ:

-- App(s)
-- Blueprint(s)
-- Project(s)
-- Role(s)

-STATE-CHANGE:

-- Import a Blueprint(JSON)
-- Update a Blueprint
-- Launch Blueprint
-- Delete an App

 **Install Git:**

-Participants will need access to Git to download or clone the calm-lab automation repository.
-In the following set of steps, you'll install *git*, setup a dev envinment, clone an exiting git repository to that enviornment, and execute the code downloaded from the repository.

-From an active terminal session logged in as *root* to the CentOS v7 Server VM created earlier...
+Starting from an active terminal session logged in as *root* to the CentOS v7 Server VM created earlier...

 Install git: